To start this guide, download this zip file.

 Tuples are particularly helpful for returning multiple values from a function.

-This function sorts two values, a
+This function sorts two values, a and b, returning the values in sorted

 order: